 Is further guidance available?

-The Department for Business, Innovation and Skills has issued a significant amount of additional information in the form of summary, statutory and non-statutory guidance in this area.
+The Department for Business, Energy & Industrial Strategy has issued a significant amount of additional information in the form of summary, statutory and non-statutory guidance in this area.
 This guidance contains, for example, further detail of the requirements and processes involved at various stages of keeping the PSC register, official wording for entering on the PSC register and example notices relating to obtaining and confirming PSC information.

 The guidance can be obtained from www.gov.uk/government/organisations/companies-house.